 Horn and Hardart pioneered a streamlined method for making large amounts of food in a short period of time and at an affordable price.
 By removing waiters, Automats created a “tip-free” dining experience which fast-food chains soon replicated.
 It seemed drive-thrus were a natural next step following the Automat.

-Indeed, fast food and fast-casual restaurants stand as the memorial to the Automat’s promise for convenient, efficient dining.
+Indeed, fast food and fast-casual restaurants stand as the memorial to the Automat’s promise of convenient, efficient dining.